Apollo LTD: History

-The first single “One In A Million” merges sweeping synths, arena-ready guitars, and a hypnotic hook evocative of Achtung Baby-era U2 with a clever catchiness.
-“Big concerts have always captivated us.
+The first single "One in a Million" merges sweeping synths, arena-ready guitars, and a hypnotic hook evocative of Achtung Baby-era U2 with a clever catchiness.
+"Big concerts have always captivated us.
 That is the starting point in anything we create; that energy is addicting and what we are drawn to as well as the great artists of our time who had something to say.
-The likes of Bob Dylan, Marilyn Manson, and U2.
+The likes of Bob Dylan, Kendrick Lamar, and U2.
 We are influenced by everything.
-We have a hard drive of 36,000 gigs of various sounds to play around with when recording,” says Adam.
+We have a hard drive of 36,000 gigs of various sounds to play around with when recording," says Adam.

 In the end, Apollo LTD continually fulfill a shared dream to venture into new musical territory on the latest EP, and they do so by connecting with each and every song.

-“We want people to understand that we’re all experiencing many of the same things,” Jordan leaves off.
-“Art and creation come from a place of introspection and self-awareness, but also a desire to serve.
+"We want people to understand that we’re all experiencing many of the same things," Jordan leaves off.
+"Art and creation come from a place of introspection and self-awareness, but also a desire to serve.
 We want to create art to connect with people—to bring them together.
 A song can make you feel as if you belong.
 We know that feeling so well.
 Transcendent art creates empathy and inclusion.
-We’re all trying to figure out this ‘being human’thing.
-We all wrestle with doubt and darkness, but there is joy to be found in our circumstances and immeasurable beauty that surrounds us every day.”
+We’re all trying to figure out this 'being human' thing.
+We all wrestle with doubt and darkness, but there is joy to be found in our circumstances and immeasurable beauty that surrounds us every day."

-It’s clear that this duo is on a mission to not only create music that is expansive, otherworldly and energetic but to also send a message that we are not alone.